ibrahima1289/calculator/README.md

 * **Simple Calculator**: as said, this is a simple calculator that do basic calculation.
 You can only input two values per operation.
 * **Unites Converter** (*under construction*)

-## Setting up the environment in VS Code:
+## II.
+Setting up the environment in VS Code:

 Installation Flask in Python using visio code (Windows 10) Flask requires Python 3